Practice Plan For Rootless Voicings Course

 Our rootless voicings course is a core part of our jazz piano syllabus here at PianoGroove.

 Most of these lessons were inspired by my own influences, mainly Bill Evans, and his unique use of the rootless voicings with tensions and colours.
 The feedback I receive from students on these lessons has been great and so I’m excited for launching this practice plan series.

-Rootless Voicings Take Time To Learn!
+Rootless Voicings Take Time To Learn

 I know first hand how much work is involved in learning these voicings.
 It’s a journey that we take over many years.
 The exercises I have included in this plan are ones that I revisit frequently and I’m sure they will be a great asset for all who want to improve their understanding of jazz harmony.

-For me, this is one of my favourite ways to use rootless voicings, I play the bass note way down in the lower registers, and then I come up with my left hand to play the upper extensions and alterations.
+This is one of my favourite ways to use rootless voicings, I play the bass note way down in the lower registers, and then I come up with my left hand to play the upper extensions and alterations.
 Such a great way to add colour and texture to the chords I’m playing during ballad performance.

 Slot 2 - Major 251 Stride Drill

 For practice slot 2, we add major, minor, and dominant voicings together to create the major 251 progression.
 We will play the root in the lower registers, and then bring our left hand up to play the voicings.